acisops/acis_anomaly_pages/source/fep_reset.rst

 * The power down prior to the next observation clears the anomaly.

-* We should examine data from the next observation because power-cycling the FEPs should clear the condition.
-But if the next observation uses the same configuration, the FEPs will not be power cycled and the anomaly will persist.
+* We should examine data from the next observation because power-cycling the FEPs via the execution of the ``WSPOW00000`` command should clear the condition.
+  However, any run immediately following which executes ``WSVIDALLDN`` instead (such as an event histogram or no-bias run) may be affected, since in this case the anomaly is likely to persist.

 Relevant Notes/Memos
 --------------------